 Develop outreach into communities with diverse populations and language-minorities.
 We engage the public both through mass communications and in-person workshops and hearings.
 We also host municipal forums to encourage public input into the mapping process.
 And we will typically set up a special e-mail account to receive public feedback from area residents.

-with both staff and Members.
+We are present for all meetings, forums, hearings and interactions with both staff and Members.
 There simply is no substitute for in-person communication.

 Hold another series of one-on-one meetings with each office holder.
 The purpose of these meetings would be to review alternative draft maps, solicit additional input and suggestions, and ensure the maps respect communities of interest.